dimyG/jekyll-theme-chirpy/_posts/2021-04-23-maximizing-wealth-creation.md

 ## Optimize boundaries, protecting incentives
 If we still agree, then assume for a moment that we have found out how we can use the collected funds to empower as many people as possible.
-Then the question becomes, how much money do we have to use for that purpose?
+Then the question becomes, how much money we must allocate to this purpose?
 Or in other words, how much wealth of the top should be redistributed to wealth rate increasing activities?
 The answer to this question could be given by the solution of an optimization problem.
 > Maximize the wealth creation rate by modifying the wealth redistribution degree.
 The redistribution degree should